HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

 The simple-scenario count results are again almost identical across the two Bayesian specifications.
-Differences in reserve performance therefore arise from the payment model rather than from materially different IBNR-count predictions.
+Differences in reserve performance therefore arise from the payment layer rather than from materially different IBNR-count predictions.

-## Interpretation
+# Interpretation

-The simulation results are not intended to establish universal superiority of the Full Bayesian specification.
+The simulation is not intended to establish universal superiority of the Full Bayesian specification.
 Any simulation conclusion is necessarily conditional on the chosen DGP.

 The principal conclusions are narrower:

-1. the proposed framework can recover expected RBNS, IBNR, and total outstanding liabilities with low average bias under a claims process containing several simultaneous forms of temporal and claim-type heterogeneity;
+1. the proposed framework can recover expected RBNS, IBNR, and total outstanding liabilities with low average bias under a synthetic claims process containing simultaneous temporal, development, claim-type, and calendar structure;
-2. the IBNR-count component is recovered accurately under both Bayesian specifications;
+2. IBNR claim counts are recovered accurately under both Bayesian specifications;
-3. richer payment structure materially improves reserve recovery when the synthetic process contains claim-type and calendar structure; and
+3. the richer payment architecture improves overall reserve recovery, particularly for RBNS and total outstanding liabilities; and
 4. the framework continues to perform well in the reduced-heterogeneity scenario.

 The simulation therefore complements, rather than replaces, the rolling out-of-sample empirical validation reported in the paper.

-## Convergence and Computation
+# Convergence and Computation

 For the 50 rich-scenario replications: